Fall Outdoor Fun

 Fall in New Jersey offers a break in the heat and an opportunity to engage in a variety of activities throughout the state.
 With the leaves turning their famous coppery hues, September to November becomes the perfect time to plan a trip outdoors.
 From golfing and fishing to hiking and camping, there is no shortage of fun opportunities that allow you to enjoy New Jersey’s fall splendor.

 Golfers can pick from some of the finest public courses in the nation.
-Scotland Run was named one of the “Top 50 Public Courses” in the country by the readers of Golf World in their annual Readers' Choice Awards in 2009 and 2010.
-In Egg Harbor Township, right outside of Atlantic City, Ballamor Golf Club is ranked number three in Golf Magazine’s best public course in the state.
+Scotland Run was rated eighth on a Golf Week list of the “Best Courses You Can Play” in the country by a team of elite raters.
+In the Atlantic City area, Atlantic City Country Club was named the No. 1 public golf course in the state by Golf Week and Ballamor Golf Club is ranked seventh in Golf Magazine’s best public course in the state.
 The Architects Golf Course is also ranked among the top public courses in New Jersey.
 The course is quietly nestled within wooded hills of Warren County, yet still remains a short drive from major metropolitan areas.

 Likewise, the fishing options in the Garden State are equally plentiful.
 Fluke, Bluefish, Trout, Striped Bass and Weakfish are just some of the varieties you can expect to find when fishing in New Jersey waters.
 Along Strathmere’s coast is Corson’s Inlet State Park, which preserves the undeveloped land along the state’s oceanfront and is a great place to launch your boat to go fishing.
 Similarly, Parvin State Park is home to pine forests and swamp hardwood forest with fishing out on Thundergust Lake.
 The Belmar Marine Basin also offers a number of charter boats to venture out into the Atlantic Ocean for either half or full day trips.